 As a writer, Chris continues to develop a number of TV and radio projects, both solo and with his writing partner Paul Coleman, of the BAFTA award winning, Peter Kay's Car Share.

 Most recently, Chris has made his debut appearance on Mock The Week for BBC Two.
-Chris is also the host of the brand new podcast for Global, Job's A Good'Un, launching on the 13th Jan 2020.
+Chris is also the host of the brand new podcast for Global, Job's A Good'Un, available to listen and download HERE.

 British Comedy Guide Recommended 2018